 4) Apply a hydrating in the morning, and a hydrating at night.

 5) Once to three times a week as professionally recommended, use a clay or gel to clear your skin and keep it clear.

 A word about what to expect

 If your current skin care routine has been either very pore clogging or dehydrating (usually it's both), there is a possibility of a breakout after starting a better routine.
 As pores become cleared out, oil can finally come through to the skin's surface instead of getting backed up all the time.
 As this happens, not only will there be an increase in oiliness on the skin, pores that have been irritated in the past by recurring blemishes will be sensitive to this new flow of oil.
-In addition, often there is dormant acne hding under a dehydrated, clogged surface.
+In addition, there is dormant acne hiding under a dehydrated, clogged surface.
 An improved skincare routine will allow this dormant acne to finish their growth cycles and come out to be healed by your new routine.
 Please be patient !
 This breakout will clear up as your skin gets softer and more calmed.
 This is the reason it's so important that a good skin care routine include elements that help calm the skin down as well as control new oil.
 More detailed informtation can be found at "What Can I Expect?"